raspberrypilearning/quest-seeker/en/step_3.md

 --- /task ---

+### Quest completion

+Set up the reaction of the quest giver on completion of the quest, apply rewards and make sure the quest can't be offered again.

 --- task ---

 The Quest Giver NPC needs to check for completion of the quest and thank the player.